daformat/typographer.js/README.md

 You should avoid using html input (wether a HTML Element or a html string) unless you are pretty confident about how your input is structured.
 Indeed [regexes can never be perfect for parsing HTML](https://stackoverflow.com/a/1732454/).
 For instance, if you use inline styles in your input **with a locale that requires non-breaking spaces** (either narrow or regular) **before colons or semicolons**, typographer will mess your styles up, leaving you wondering why your styles are not applied.

-If your input html is only made of straight tags (without any attributes), it should be safe to use.
+If your input html is only made of straight tags (without any attributes), it should be safe to use with every locales.

 ## Different countries, different typographic rules